NCIP/gdc-docs/docs/API/Users_Guide/Python_Examples.md

 # Using Python to Query the GDC API

 Python can be a versatile tool for retrieving information from the GDC API and performing downstream processing.
-This guide details some examples that demonstrate the basic methods for querying the API using Python.
+This page details some examples that demonstrate the basic methods for querying the API using Python.
 The examples in this guide will use the [requests](http://docs.python-requests.org/en/master/) Python library and should be compatible with Python3.

 ## Querying Metadata

+Python can be used with the GDC API to retrieve the metadata that is indexed in the GDC Database.
+See the [Search and Retrieval](Search_and_Retrieval.md) section of the API documentation for specific details about parameters and usage.

 ### A Basic Query

-This example passes some basic parameters (fields, format, size) to the `cases` endpoint and prints the results.
+This example passes some basic parameters (fields, format, size) to the `cases` endpoint and prints the results in a tab-delimited format.
 Note that the `fields` parameter needs to be a string comprising comma-delimited field names.

 ```TXT
 Choose the Python tab to view script.